ni/measurement-plugin-python/examples/nidcpower_source_dc_voltage/README.md

   sites
   - Sources the same DC voltage level on all selected pin/site combinations
   - Measures the DC voltage and current for each selected pin/site combination
-- Includes InstrumentStudio and MeasurementLink UI Editor project files
+- Includes InstrumentStudio and Measurement Plug-In UI Editor project files
 - Includes multiple UI files.
 Note: InstrumentStudio only displays the 1st UI file.
 To change the UI file used for the example, simply switch the order of the `ui_file_paths` array in `measurement.py`